craftcms/cms/docs/widget-types.md

 # Widget Types

-Plugins can provide custom widget types for the Dashboard by creating a class that implements `craft\base\WidgetInterface` and `craft\base\WidgetTrait`.
+Plugins can provide custom widget types for the Dashboard by creating a class that implements <api:craft\base\WidgetInterface> and <api:craft\base\WidgetTrait>.
 The class will serve both as a way to communicate various things about your widget type (with static methods), and as a model that widgets of its type will be instantiated with.

-As a convenience, you can extend `craft\base\Widget`, which provides a base widget type implementation.
+As a convenience, you can extend <api:craft\base\Widget>, which provides a base widget type implementation.

 You can refer to Craft’s own widget classes for examples.
 They are located in `vendor/craftcms/cms/src/widgets/`.